LeeTaylorLondon/Data-Science-Hackathon-02-03-2023/README.md

 * The dataset storing the **'human-friendly-readable'** text can be found [here](/Greek%20Startups/Excel%20Files%20&%20Processing/soup_to_text).

 ## Suggested Improvements
+* Implement different NLP techniques to generate the desired output (such as POS-tagging with grammatical rules, ...)
 * Improve the `Render.py` web crawler to not take the first Google result but instead all results on the first page then scrape all of them for relevance to the company (as the first result may not be the company's website).